Abiquiu (Breaking Bad): Production

 The episode was written by John Shiban and Thomas Schnauz, and directed by Michelle MacLaren; it aired on AMC in the United States and Canada on May 30, 2010.

 Reception

 Viewership

 The episode's original broadcast was viewed by 1.32 million people, an increase from the 1.20 million from the previous episode, "Fly".

 Reviews

-The episode was critically acclaimed.
 Seth Amitin of IGN gave the episode a rating of 8.9 out of 10 commenting: "Breaking Bad has been one of the few shows on television to have amazing story arcs and characters, not just in each episode, but in the series as a whole.
 "Abiquiú" was a great example of this."

 Donna Bowman of The A.V.
 Club gave the episode an A− rating, noting "it's become increasingly obvious this season how quickly Breaking Bad has decided to move through its starting premises."

-In 2019 The Ringer ranked "Abiquiú" 49th of the 62 Breaking Bad episodes.
+In 2019, The Ringer ranked "Abiquiú" 49th of the 62 Breaking Bad episodes.
+Vulture ranked it 42nd overall.